-- Other Muscles (Secondary) Worked: Brachialis, Brachioradialis, Infraspinatus, Latissimus Dorsi, Rhomboids, Teres Minor, Trapezius – Lower, and Trapezius – Middle
+- Secondary Muscles: Brachialis, Brachioradialis, Infraspinatus, Latissimus Dorsi, Rhomboids, Teres Minor, Trapezius – Lower, and Trapezius – Middle

 - Equipment: Dumbbell and Bench